ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Exceptions Not Raised

-Under panic circumstances, the native code compiler gives its best effort for raising meaningful exceptions.
-However, some error conditions may remain undetected, which will result in a segmentation fault.
-This is the specially the case for stack overflows, which aren't always detected.
+The compiler and runtime makes a best effort for raising meaningful exceptions.
+However, some error conditions may remain undetected, which can result in a segmentation fault.
+This is the specially the case for `Out_of_memory`, which is not reliable.
+It used to be the case for `Stack_overflow`:

 > But catching stack overflows is tricky, both in Unix-like systems and under
 > Windows, so the current implementation in OCaml is a best effort that is